Organisational Overview / Our most material issues

 one of the cornerstones of our success.

-a key factor.
-This issue could impact employees,
+damage is also a key factor.
+This issue could

 Industrial action in the mining industry and in particular in the operations of the Venture